ccb-hms/openGWASSearchDB/README.md

 ![](resources/example_search_1.png)

-Furthermore, using our approach, one can search for records about any more specific kind of `pancreas disease`, basically by including subclasses of 'pancreas disease' in the search, thus obtaining the following results:
+Furthermore, using our approach, one can search for records about any more specific kind of `pancreas disease`, basically by including subclasses of 'pancreas disease' in the search, thus obtaining results such as:

 ![](resources/example_search_2.png)